 Examines the role of spirituality in mental health recovery, including how faith influences the human experience.
 Draws comparisons between psychotherapy and spirituality as transformative processes that can impact personal growth and change.

-Application of spirituality theories, as they pertain to psychotherapeutic intervention.
-Uses various schools of thought on psychotherapy as a basis for integrating spirituality into a comprehensive treatment approach for faith-based clients.
+Application of spirituality theories as they pertain to psychotherapeutic interventions.
+Draws on various schools of thought on psychotherapy as a basis for integrating spirituality into a comprehensive treatment approach for faith-based clients.

 This track offers an in-depth exploration of the varied approaches to recovery from mental illness, including assessment methods, analysis and application of behavioral and social learning principles.